NaomiDemolli/Bioinformatics_project/README.md

 (warning: I'm not an expert in biology)

-The basic unit of all biological life is the cell, the major part of the heritable information of a cell is stored in the form of DNA molecules (called the cell's genome), a gene is a substring of the genome.
+The basic unit of all biological life is cell, the major part of the heritable information of a cell is stored in the form of DNA molecules (called the cell's genome), a gene is a substring of the genome.
 Gene expression is the process by which the instructions in our DNA are converted into a functional product (such as protein) and it's summarized in the central dogma of molecular biology.

 There are two fundamental parts in central dogma:
 1) Transcription: double helix of the DNA is opened, the nucleotides of the RNA are created complementary to those present on a DNA strand.
 The ribosomes inside the cell bind to RNA.